raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Status of this Document

-This document reflects the RAML 1.0 specification.
-The contents of this document were derived from the consensus of its authors and through the feedback of RAML 0.8 users.
+This document constitutes the RAML 1.0 specification.
+The consensus of specification authors and RAML 0.8 users determines the contents of this document.
 We strongly recommend that implementers and users of the RAML 0.8 specification update their software and API definitions to this version of the RAML specification.

 ## Terminology and Conformance Language

+Normative text describes one or both of the following kinds of elements:

-Normative text is text that describes elements of the specification that are indispensable and/or contain the conformance language keywords as defined by the [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Key words for use in RFCs to Indicate Requirement Levels".
-Informative text is text that is potentially helpful to the user, but not indispensable to the specification and can be changed, added, or deleted editorially without negative implications to the implementation of the specification.
-Informative text does not contain any conformance keywords.
+* Vital elements of the specification
+* Elements that contain the conformance language key words as defined by [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Key words for use in RFCs to Indicate Requirement Levels"

+Informative text is potentially helpful to the user, but dispensable.
+Informative text can be changed, added, or deleted editorially without negatively affecting the implementation of the specification.
+Informative text does not contain conformance keywords.

 All text in this document is, by default, normative.

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in the [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Keywords for use in RFCs to Indicate Requirement Levels".
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Key words for use in RFCs to Indicate Requirement Levels".

 ## Definitions and Terminology

 ### General

-For this specification, **API definition** is used to denote the description of an API using this specification and **RAML Specification** refers to the current document.
+In this specification, **API definition** means an API using this specification.

+**RAML Specification** refers to this document.

-**REST** is used in the context of an API implemented using some or all of the principles of REST.
-The REST acronym stands for Representational State Transfer and was first introduced and defined in 2000 by Roy Fielding in his doctoral dissertation [REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
+**REST** is used in the context of an API implemented using some or all of the principles of REST (Representational State Transfer), which was introduced and first defined in 2000 in Chapter 5, [REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), of the doctoral dissertation *"Architectural Styles and the Design of Network-based Software Architecture"* by Roy Fielding.

 A **resource** is the conceptual mapping to an entity or set of entities.

-Optional properties are indicated with trailing question marks (e.g. **description?**).
+A trailing question mark, for example **description?**, indicates an optional property.

 ### Template URI

-A template URI refers to any URI parameters using curly brackets ({}) to mark a section inside a resource's relative URI as variable element.
+A template URI refers to a URI parameter, which is a variable element, enclosed in curly brackets ({}) inside a relative URI of a resource.

-RAML fully supports Level 2 as defined in [RFC6570](https://tools.ietf.org/html/rfc6570) for any template URIs.
+RAML fully supports Level 2 as defined in [RFC6570](https://tools.ietf.org/html/rfc6570) for URI Templates.

+### Markdown

+Throughout this specification, **Markdown** means [GitHub-Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).

 ## Introduction

 This specification describes the RESTful API Modeling Language (RAML).
 RAML is a human- and machine-readable language for the definition of a RESTful application programming interface (API).
-RAML is designed to improve the specification of such interfaces by providing a format that can serve as a useful contract between the API provider and the API consumers, for example to facilitate providing user documentation and source code stubs for client and server implementations, thereby streamlining and enhancing the definition and development of interoperable applications that utilize RESTful APIs.
+RAML is designed to improve the specification of the API by providing a format that the API provider and API consumers can use as a mutual contract.
+RAML can, for example, facilitate providing user documentation and source code stubs for client and server implementations.
+Such provisions streamline and enhance the definition and development of interoperable applications that utilize RESTful APIs.

-RAML introduces the innovative concept of resource types and traits for characterizing and reusing patterns of resources and methods on those resources, thereby minimizing the amount of repetition required to specify a RESTful API's design and promoting consistency within and across APIs.
+RAML introduces the innovative concept of resource types and traits for characterizing and reusing patterns of resources and associated methods.
+Using resource types and traits minimizes the repetition in a RESTful API design and promotes consistency within and across APIs.

 This document is organized as follows:

 * **Basic Information**.
-Explains how to describe core aspects of the API, such as its name, title, location (or URI), and defaults.
-Describes how to include supporting documentation for the API.
+How to describe core aspects of the API, such as its name, title, location (or URI), and defaults and how to include supporting documentation for the API.
 * **Data Types**.
-Describes a means to model API data via a streamlined type system, which also encompasses JSON and XML Schema.
+Modeling API data through a streamlined type system that encompasses JSON and XML Schema.
 * **Resources**.
-Describes how to specify an API's resources and nested resources, as well as URI parameters in any URI templates.
+How to specify API resources and nested resources, as well as URI parameters in any URI templates.
 * **Methods**.
-Describes how to specify the methods on the API’s resources, and their request headers, query parameters, and request bodies.
+How to specify the methods on API resources and their request headers, query parameters, and request bodies.
 * **Responses**.
-Describes the specification of API responses, including status codes, media types, response headers and response bodies.
+The specification of API responses, including status codes, media types, response headers, and response bodies.
 * **Resource Types and Traits**.
-Describes the optional mechanism for using RAML resource types and traits to characterize resources so as to avoid unnecessary repetition in an API's definition and promote consistency and reuse.
+The optional use of RAML resource types and traits to characterize resources.
 * **Security**.
-Describes the mechanisms available in RAML to specify an API’s security schemes.
+Specifying an API security scheme in RAML.
 * **Annotations**.
-Describes a mechanism for extending a RAML specification by defining strongly-typed annotations and applying them throughout the specification.
+Extending a RAML specification by defining strongly-typed annotations and applying them throughout the specification.
 * **Includes, Libraries, Overlays, and Extensions**.
-Describes how an API’s definition may be composed of externalized definition documents, how collections of such definitions can be packaged as libraries, how layers of metadata may be separated from and overlaid on top of a RAML document, and how an API specification can be extended with additional functionality.
+How an API definition can consist of externalized definition documents, packaging collections of such definitions into libraries, separating and overlaying layers of metadata on a RAML document, and extending an API specification with additional functionality.

 ## What's New and Different in RAML 1.0

 * **Data types**: a unified, streamlined, and powerful way to model data wherever it appears in an API.
-  * Uniformly covers bodies, URI parameters, headers, and query parameters (and no more need for a separate formParameters construct)
+  * Uniformly covers bodies, URI parameters, headers, and query parameters and eliminates the need for a separate formParameters construct
-  * Can wrap XML Schema and JSON Schema and even refer to sub-schemas within them, but in many cases just obviates them
+  * Supports wrapping XML Schema and JSON Schema and even referring to sub-schemas, but in many cases just obviates the schemas
-  * Much easier than JSON Schema or XML Schema, and all in YAML
+  * Simplifies coding, compared to the JSON Schema or XML Schema, by virtue of being YAML-based
-* **Examples**: multiple examples, expressible in YAML, and annotatable (so semantics can be injected)
+* **Examples**: multiple examples, expressible in YAML, and annotatable, so semantics can be injected
 * **Annotations**: a tried-and-tested, strongly-typed mechanism for extensibility
-* **Libraries**: more capable modularization for broad reuse of API artifacts
+* **Libraries**: improved modularity for broad reuse of API artifacts
-* **Overlays** and **Extensions**: further extensibility via separated files
+* **Overlays** and **Extensions**: increased extensibility through separated files
 * **Improved Security Schemes**:
-  * More complete OAuth support
+  * Wider OAuth support
-  * Support pass-through (key-based) security schemes
+  * Support for pass-through (key-based) security schemes
-  * Extension points
-* **Several smaller changes** for consistency and expressivity, for example:
+* **Several smaller changes** for consistency and expressivity
-  * Array-valued properties can be expressed as scalars when the array has only one member
-  * Ambiguities have been clarified, e.g. the optionality of baseUri and the overloading rules

 ## Markup Language

 This specification uses [YAML 1.2](http://www.yaml.org/spec/1.2/spec.html) as its underlying format.
 YAML is a human-readable data format that aligns well with the design goals of this specification.
-As in YAML, all nodes (keys, values, tags, etc) are case-sensitive.
+As in YAML, all nodes such as keys, values, and tags, are case-sensitive.

-RAML API definitions are YAML 1.2-compliant documents that begin with a REQUIRED YAML-comment line that indicates the RAML version, as follows.
+RAML API definitions are YAML 1.2-compliant documents that begin with a REQUIRED YAML-comment line that indicates the RAML version, as follows:

 ```yaml
 #%RAML 1.0
 title: My API
 ```

-The first line of a RAML specification compliant document MUST match the [IETF RFC5234](https://tools.ietf.org/html/rfc5234) – Augmented BNF for Syntax Specifications:
+The first line of a RAML specification-compliant document MUST match the [IETF RFC5234](https://tools.ietf.org/html/rfc5234) – Augmented BNF for Syntax Specifications:

 “#%RAML” SP “1.0” SP [FragmentType] CRLF

-With the _FragmentType_ being NOT ALLOWED in API definitions, and is OPTIONAL for the specification of RAML fragment documents.
-RAML fragment documents are reusable RAML modules that are referenced or included into a larger API definition.
-Please refer to the [Modularization](#modularization) section for more information about RAML fragments.
+The _FragmentType_ is NOT ALLOWED in API definitions and is OPTIONAL for the specification of [RAML fragment](#typed-fragments) documents.
+RAML fragment documents are reusable RAML modules that a larger API definition references or includes.

-The media type _application/raml+yaml_ and its associated file extension _.raml_ SHALL be used to designate files containing RAML API definitions, RAML fragments and files that contain RAML markup.
-RAML is also capable of including documents with other media types, e.g., “application/schema+json”, “application/yaml”.
+The media type _application/raml+yaml_ and its associated file extension _.raml_ SHALL be used to designate files containing RAML API definitions, RAML fragments, and files that contain RAML markup.
+RAML is also capable of including documents of other media types, such as “application/schema+json” and “application/yaml”.

-In order to facilitate the automated processing of RAML documents, RAML imposes some restrictions and requirements in addition to the core YAML 1.2 specification.
-The following list enumerates some of these requirements and restrictions:
+To facilitate the automated processing of RAML documents, RAML imposes the following restrictions and requirements in addition to the core YAML 1.2 specification:

-1. The first line of a RAML file consists of a YAML comment that specifies the RAML version.
-Therefore RAML processors cannot completely ignore all YAML comments.
+* The first line of a RAML file consists of a YAML comment that specifies the RAML version.
+Therefore, RAML processors cannot completely ignore all YAML comments.
-2. The order of some properties at given levels within a RAML document has significance.
-Therefore processors are expected to preserve this ordering.
+* The order of some properties at certain levels within a RAML document is significant.
+Therefore, processors are expected to preserve this ordering.
-3. Property names, also known as Keys, at given levels are not repeatable.
-Although YAML allows such repetition duplicate-keys will overwriting previously specified values.
+* Property names, also known as Keys, at certain levels are not repeatable.
+Although YAML allows such repetition, the value of a duplicate key, key 2 for example, overwrites the value of the duplicated key 1.

 ## The Root of the Document

-The root section of the RAML document describes the basic information of an API, such as its title and version, as well as defining assets used elsewhere in the RAML document such as types and traits.
+The root section of the RAML document describes the basic information about an API, such as its title and version.
+The root section also defines assets used elsewhere in the RAML document, such as types and traits.

 RAML-documented API definition properties MAY appear in any order.
-Processors MUST preserve the order of properties of the same kind within the same node of the definition tree, for example resources that appear at the same level of the resource tree, methods for a given resource, parameters for a given method, properties at the same level in a given type, etc. Processors MUST also preserve the order of items within arrays.
+Processors MUST preserve the order of properties of the same kind within the same node of the definition tree.
+Examples of such properties are resources that appear at the same level of the resource tree, methods for a given resource, parameters for a given method, and properties at the same level in a given type.
+Processors MUST also preserve the order of items within arrays.

 This example shows a small part of a RAML API definition for the GitHub v3 public API.